-Gurjaani is an administrative-territorial unit in Kakheti region.
-Until 1917 the Gurjaani Municipality territory was part of the Telavi district of Tbilisi province, Since 1921 it has been in the Telavi Province by administrative-territorial division of Georgia, since 1930 it was an independent district in the Kakheti region, then it became a separate district and is now a municipality.
+Gurjaani is an administrative-territorial unit in the Kakheti region.
+Until 1917 the Gurjaani Municipality territory was part of the Telavi district of Tbilisi province, since 1921 by administrative-territorial division of Georgia it was included in Telavi province, since 1930 it was an independent district in the Kakheti region, then it became a separate district and is now a municipality.

-Gurjaani municipality is bordered by five administrative municipalities: from the west - Sagarejo Municipality, from the south-east - Sighnaghi Municipality, , from the north-west - Telavi Municipality, from north - Kvareli Municipality, and from the east - Lagodekhi Municipality.
+Gurjaani municipality is bordered by five administrative municipalities: from the west - by Sagarejo Municipality, from the south-east - Sighnaghi Municipality, from the north-west - Telavi Municipality, from north - Kvareli Municipality, and from the east - Lagodekhi Municipality.
 Within the Kakheti region Gurjaani Municipality is the smallest administrative-territorial unit.
-Its area is 846.0 km.
-Agricultural lands are 39 430 ha, while the total area covered by forest is 27 730 ha.
-Gurjaani is the administrative centre.
+Its area is 846.0 km2.
+The agricultural lands are 39 430 ha, while the total area covered by forest is 27 730 ha.
+Gurjaani is the administrative center.